 To authenticate and sign into your AlloyDB database clusters, you have two options:

-- Standard PostgreSQL password-based authentication: Verifies user identity by comparing provided credentials against stored, hashed passwords.
-The supported methods include md5, scram-sha-256, and password.
+credentials against stored, hashed passwords.
+The supported methods

-- IAM authentication: Lets database users authenticate using IAM for enhanced security and centralized access control across other Google Cloud services.
+. - IAM authentication: lets database users authenticate using IAM.
+This provides enhanced security and centralizes access control across other Google Cloud services.

 Predefined roles